mwbowers/mwbowers.github.io/concepts/background/ibmi-fixed-types.md

 ## Limited resources
 [At the time `RPG` language was invented](https://www.nicklitten.com/a-brief-history-of-the-ibm-rpg-programming-language) - around 60 years ago - computers had very limited resources.

-Saving even a few bytes of memory was crucial, Developers looked for opportunities to shave bytes from data types, for example, if the year of all dates would be on the range:
+Saving even a few bytes of memory was crucial.
+Developers looked for opportunities to shave bytes from data types, for example, if the year of all dates would be on the range:

 >`1940 < date < 1999`